sosy-lab/benchexec/contrib/p4/README.md

 sudo apt-get install docker-ce docker-ce-cli containerd.io
 ```

-Also install the extension for docker to be excecuted through python:
+Also install the module for docker in python:

 ```
 sudo pip3 install docker